 - Budget is a financial expression of a business plan, whereas forecast is a prediction of upcoming events or trends in business, on the basis of present business conditions.

 - Budgets are prepared annually for every accounting period.
 On the other hand, the forecast is revised and frequently adjusted, i.e. at short intervals.

 - In budgeting, variance analysis is done to compare actual results with the expected results.
 Conversely, in forecasting, variance analysis is not done.

 - Budgets estimate what business plans to achieve.
 As opposed to the forecast, which estimates what business will achieve.

 - Budgets usually set targets for the future.
 Unlike forecast, which only projects future outcomes but does not set any target.

 Budget is the financial plan prepared by the business for its future economic activities.
-On the other hand, the forecast is just a prediction about future inflows and outflows of the business organisation.
-Both of these are financial planning tools that assist the senior management of the organisation in the decision-making process.
+On the other hand, the forecast is just a prediction about future inflows and outflows of the business organization.
+Both of these are financial planning tools that assist the senior management of the organization in the decision-making process.